I'm a provider

 Carotid artery angioplasty with stenting is a treatment for carotid stenosis that is intended to prevent future stroke.
 It is an alternative to medical therapy and a less-invasive alternative to carotid endarterectomy (CEA).

-The success of coronary artery angioplasty and stenting prompted interest in applications of catheter-based endovascular intervention in carotid artery disease.
-Combined with optimal medical management, carotid angioplasty with or without stenting has been evaluated as an alternative to carotid endarterectomy (CEA), currently considered the gold standard of treatment of patients with significantly obstructing carotid atherosclerosis.
+Combined with optimal medical management, carotid angioplasty with or without stenting has been evaluated as an alternative to carotid endarterectomy (CEA).
 Carotid angioplasty and stenting (CAS) involves the introduction of coaxial systems of catheters, microcatheters, balloons, and other devices.
 The procedure is most often performed through the femoral artery, but a transcervical approach can also be used to avoid traversing the aortic arch.
 The procedure typically takes 20-40 minutes.
 Interventionalists almost uniformly use an embolic protection device (EPD) designed to reduce the risk of stroke caused by thromboembolic material dislodged during CAS.
 EPDs can be deployed proximally (with flow reversal) or distally (using a filter).
 Carotid angioplasty rarely is performed without stent placement.

 Proposed advantages of CAS over carotid endarterectomy include: